Mata (album): Critical reception

 In a review for AllMusic, Heather Phares concluded that, "six albums in, M.I.A. still has a remarkable gift for tapping into the emotions behind the issues" and that by "focusing on that skill makes MATA one of her most consistent albums, and not so much a safe return as a savvy one".
 Writing for Rolling Stone, Michelle Hyun Kim wrote that the album "reminds listeners of the novelty of [M.I.A.'s] pioneering music style" but criticised the lyrical content, saying "Yes, M.I.A. is still here, but it's unclear whether she has anything new to say."
 Shaad D'Souza of The Guardian stated that the album "may be MIA's most contemplative record, recalling lyrical themes from every part of her career" but that it was "very clearly not an attempt to re-enter the mainstream pop world she was orbiting in the 2010s".
 Slant Magazines Sam C. Mac called it an album of "exhilarating musical riches" and praised the juxtaposition of "sociopolitical commentary and personal identity".
 Robert Christgau, reviewing in his "Consumer Guide," conceded that while she is "always longer on political instinct than political acuity", Mata proves again the distinctiveness of her "hip-hop groove and rap dialect" alongside "brags beyond the reach of any rival".

-Commercial performance

-The album did not chart in either the UK Albums Chart or the US Billboard 200.
-M.I.A.'s previous four albums had all reached number one on the U.S. Top Dance/Electronic Albums chart, but Mata failed to enter the listing at all.